becacabe2002/mtu-de-cookbook/Tools/docker/Docker_Concepts.md

 * Containers are isolated from each other and handle their own software, but they can communicate with each other through well-defined channels

+* Docker containers are **stateless**: any changes done inside a container will not be saved when the container is killed and started again. -> easy to restore initial state.

 * Docker needs _**Docker Image**_ to act as an artifact to build up containers.

 * Container has layers of images